S7 Replacement Methods and the R CMD Check Crash

 tools::checkReplaceFuns() now deals better with replacement methods not available as regular functions in the namespace.

-It will ship in R 4.6.
+This ships in R 4.6.
 It is not in R 4.5.x or earlier.

 The workaround